Logiqx/covid-stats/docs/uec-sitreps/README.md

-## Code and Data

-All of the project code and associated data is available in a Python project on [GitHub](https://github.com/Logiqx/covid-stats), amongst various other scripts and pieces of ad-hoc analysis relating to COVID-19 data.

-These are the most significant Python scripts:

-- [nhs_download.ipynb](https://github.com/Logiqx/covid-stats/blob/master/python/nhs_download.ipynb) checks the NHS England website for new weekly data and downloads the Excel spreadsheets.
-- [nhs_sitreps.ipynb](https://github.com/Logiqx/covid-stats/blob/master/python/nhs_sitreps.ipynb) parses the Excel spreadsheets and produces the charts.

-A number of custom Python modules are also used which will become obvious when looking at the main scripts.

 ## Latest Charts

 There are 2 different charts for each NHS region and they are stored within a single image for the NHS region.